janeczku/docker-calibre-web/README.md

     -p 8080:80 janeczku/calibre-web

 ### Using a Calibre database located in an existing volume
-In this example we are first launching the [Docker Dropbox](https://registry.hub.docker.com/u/thomfab/docker-dropbox/) image to sync the Calibre database from a Dropbox account to a volume on the host.
+In this example we are first launching the [Docker Dropbox](https://registry.hub.docker.com/u/gfjardim/dropbox/) image to sync the Calibre database from a Dropbox account to a volume on the host.
 Subsequently we can then mount this volume to the Calibre Web container.
-This allows our database to be  continually up to date.
-It is recommended to setup a distinct Dropbox account for this purpose as the container will download all data from the linked account.
+That way the database is continually updated.
+It is recommended to use a distinct Dropbox account for this purpose as the container will download all data from the linked account.

 Launch the Docker dropbox container.

-    docker run -d --name dropbox thomfab/docker-dropbox
+    docker run -d --name dropbox gfjardim/dropbox

 Check the logs of the container to get URL to authenticate with your Dropbox account.